 1 head of cauliflower yields 4-6 cups of cauliflower rice

-Cauliflower rice can be eaten raw or lightly cooked (key word: lightly!).
-I usually enjoy it raw or slightly "cooked" by the warmth of the sauce we're putting on top of the rice.
-Here are four great ways to enjoy cauliflower rice.
+Cauliflower rice can be eaten raw or lightly cooked (keyword: lightly!).
+We usually enjoy ours raw or slightly “cooked” by the warmth of the sauce we’re putting on top of the rice.
+Here are our four favorite ways to enjoy cauliflower rice.

 Pretty self-explanatory.
 Just process and eat!
 Great for cold grain-like salads or prep-ahead bowls that will be reheated.